Polyadic systems, representations and quantum groups: Associativity quivers and heteromorphisms

 \section{Associativity quivers and heteromorphisms}

 The most important property of the heteromorphism, which is needed for its next applications to representation theory, is the associativity of the final operation $\mu_{n^{\prime}}^{\prime}$, when the initial operation $\mu_{n}$ is associative.
 In other words, we consider here the concrete form of semigroup heteromorphisms.
 In general, this is a complicated task, because it is not clear from (\ref{he}), which permutation in the l.h.s. should be taken to get an associative product in its r.h.s. for each set of the heteromorphism parameters.
 Straightforward checking of the associativity of the final operation $\mu_{n^{\prime}}^{\prime}$ for each permutation in the l.h.s. of (\ref{he}) is almost impossible, especially for higher $n$.
-To solve this difficulty we introduce the concept of the associative polyadic quiver and special rules to construct the associative final operation $\mu_{n^{\prime} }^{\prime}$. \begin{definition} A \textit{polyadic quiver of products} is the set of elements from $\mathfrak{G}_{n}$ (presented as several copies of some matrix of the elements glued together) and arrows, such that the elements along arrows form $n$-ary products $\mu_{n}$. \end{definition} For instance, for the 4-ary multiplication $\mu_{4}\left[ g_{1},h_{2},g_{2},u_{1}\right] $ (elements from\textit{ }$\mathfrak{G} _{3}^{\left( \bar{1}\right) }$ is nonderived and contains no unity.
-The even part can be treated as a ternary group $\mathfrak{G} _{3}^{\left( \bar{0}\right) }$ is derived and contains unity.
-We introduce the heteromorphism $\mathfrak{G} _{3}^{\left( \bar {0}\right) }$ can be treated as a nontrivial example of the \textquotedblleft diagonal\textquotedblright\ semigroup of $\mathfrak{G} _{n^{\prime}}^{\prime}$, which are considered below.
+To solve this difficulty we introduce the concept of the associative polyadic quiver and special rules to construct the associative final operation $\mu_{n^{\prime} }^{\prime}$.

+\begin{definition} A \textit{polyadic quiver of products} is the set of elements from $\mathfrak{G}_{n}$ (presented as several copies of some matrix of the elements glued together) and arrows, such that the elements along arrows form $n$-ary products $\mu_{n}$. \end{definition}